-SECTION 505-GUARDRAIL AND W-BEAM MEDIAN BARRIERS SS505-002016-01 March 8, 2016
+SECTION 505 - GUARDRAIL AND W-BEAM MEDIAN BARRIERS SS505-002016-02 March 15, 2017

-Section 505.03-Procedures is amended to replace the sixteenth paragraph with the following:
+Section 505.03 - Procedures is amended to replace the sixteenth paragraph with the following:

-The Contractor shall submit two copies of the manufacturers' recommended installation instructions and the FHWA NCHRP 350 or MASH approval letter to the Engineer at least 2 weeks prior to the start of installing guardrail end terminals for the type of new or salvaged guardrail end treatments being installed on the project.
-All end terminals shall be from manufacturers on the Materials Division's Approved Products List No. 12 and the VDOT NCHRP 350 or MASH approved list linked in List No. 12.
-New Type I Re-Directive Impact Attenuators and Guardrail Terminals (GR-7 & GR-9) shall be permanently identified in a location readily visible for inspection that is not susceptible to damage by stamping or engraving.
+The Contractor shall submit two copies of the manufacturers' recommended installation instructions and the FHWA NCHRP 350 or MASH approval letter for the type of new or salvaged guardrail end treatments being installed on the project to the Engineer at least 2 weeks before starting guardrail end terminal installation.
+All end terminals shall be from manufacturers on the Materials Division's Approved Products List 12 and the VDOT NCHRP 350 or MASH approved list linked in List 12.
+New Type I Re-Directive Impact Attenuators and Guardrail Terminals shall be permanently identified by stamping or engraving in a location readily visible for inspection that is not susceptible to damage.
 The identification shall include Manufacturer, Date and Site of Manufacture, and Model Number.